This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 Wash and press work clothes so they’re fresh and ready to go.

-Prepare an easy dinner, such as a lasagna, and pop it in the freezer.
+Prepare an easy dinner, (lasagna, perhaps?) and pop it in the freezer.
 Instant meal for when you arrive home.

 Is the car low on gas?
 Fill up now, (while you’re on pre-vacation high,) so it’s a non-issue when you arrive home.